notryden/VoteSleep/README.md

 * /vs - (V)ote(S)leep command.
 Use this to start the vote.
 * /vsaccept - Accept the vote to sleep.
 * /vsdeny - Deny the vote to sleep

+TODO:
+* Remove player vote if they leave before the vote ends